-TP-LINK devices may allow you to use the manufacturer's native PharOS web browser interface to apply new firmware images.
+Download the Install Checklist for TP-LINK devices.
+These devices may allow you to use the manufacturer's native PharOS web browser interface to apply new firmware images.
 If available, this is the most user-friendly way to install AREDN® firmware.
 Navigate to the system setup menu to select and upload new firmware.
 Check the TP-LINK documentation for your device if you have questions about using their built-in user interface.
 If this process works then you will have AREDN® firmware installed on your device and you skip all of the steps described below.

 If the process above does not work or if you choose not to use the PharOS web interface, then you can install AREDN® firmware on your device using steps similar to those described above for Mikrotik devices.
 TP-LINK devices are programmed to use TFTP for downloading a boot image from an external source.
 If you already have a PXE server on your Windows computer then you can use that.
 The example below uses Tiny PXE.
 It may also be possible to use a simple TFTP server instead.
-For more information, see the Tools for Your Computer section above.
+For more information, see the Preparing Your Computer section above.

-Preparation
+Install Preparation